funkybob/django-nap/docs/mapper/index.rst

 Sometimes when serialising an object, you need to provide additional state.
-This can be done using a ``context_field``, which subclasses ``field`` and additionally passes the `Mapper` instance to the getter and setter methos.
+This can be done using a ``context_field``, which subclasses ``field`` and additionally passes the `Mapper` instance to the getter and setter methods.

 Any extra `kwargs` passed when the `Mapper` is instanciated are stored on the instance in `self._context`.